Originally published in the August 1995 issue of Internet World

 Following are among the growing number of senior resources appearing on the Net, from discussion of old age ailments to political activist groups.

-Senior citizens have their own e-zine. if you think zines and seniors are antithetical, check out the Active Senior Electronic Newsmagazine by sending a polite e-mail request [email protected]
+Senior citizens have their own e-zine. if you think zines and seniors are antithetical, check out the Active Senior Electronic Newsmagazine by sending a polite e-mail request to [email protected]

 You also can check out the CyberSenior Review, a worldwide mailing list written, edited, and published by members of The Elders, an international senior citizens organization.
 For more information on the newsletter, send e-mail to any of the current editorial board members-Elaine Dabbs ([email protected]), Pat Davidson ([email protected]), or James Hursey ([email protected] columbus.oh.us).

 To find out how the Net serves seniors and vice-versa, grab a copy of the Senior Group Newsletter.
 This is a good place to learn about helpful new resources andd organizations for Net-savvy seniors.
-Fo sample this informative newsletter, send a note [email protected] ask to be added to the list.
+Fo sample this informative newsletter, send a note to [email protected] and ask to be added to the list.

 If politics is your fancy, go straight to WHCA95-L, the 1995 White House Conference on Aging discussion group.
-To subscribe, send a message [email protected] subscribe WHCA95-L Your Name in the body of your message.
-And if some of the White House policies bother you, you can always drop a note to the U.S. Senate Special Committee on Aging, which is available [email protected]
+To subscribe, send a message to [email protected] with subscribe WHCA95-L Your Name in the body of your message.
+And if some of the White House policies bother you, you can always drop a note to the U.S. Senate Special Committee on Aging, which is available at [email protected]

 While its style is academic, HUMAGE-L is an interesting list covering gerontology course curricula, ethical issues, and government policy on aging.
-To subscribe, send a note [email protected] subscribe humage-I Your Name in the body of your message.
+To subscribe, send a note to [email protected] with subscribe humage-I Your Name in the body of your message.

 There is only one dedicated senior citizens Usenet newsgroup, bionet.molbio.aging, which is an ongoing discussion group covering the ailments of the senior population.